tribalfs/PixelsPub/README.md

 <details>

-* You can install [LADB](https://github.com/tribalfs/LADB/releases), follow its setup guide and execute `pm grant com.tribalfs.pixels android.permission.WRITE_SECURE_SETTINGS`
+* You can install [LADB](https://github.com/tribalfs/LADB/releases), follow its setup guide and execute the following command:

+   `pm grant com.tribalfs.pixels android.permission.WRITE_SECURE_SETTINGS`

   Note: This requires connecting to a wifi network.